eGenix/egenix-micro-benchmark/README.md

 bench_match_int: Mean +- std dev: 105 ns +- 10 ns
 ```

-giving you the time it tool to run a single iteration of the bench part, together with an indication how reliable this reading is by providing the standard deviation of the timings.
+giving you the time it tool to run a single iteration of the bench part, together with an indication how reliable this reading is, by providing the standard deviation of the timings.

 In some cases, pyperf may warn you about unstable results.
 Benchmarking typically works best on quiet machines which don't have anything much else to do.